AradhyaStuti/Seelenruh-RAG-LangGraph-FAISS/README.md

 - Every response shows a "Why?" panel that visualises the RAG pipeline: Embed → FAISS → BM25 → RRF → Rerank → LLM.
 - Routing trace shows which domain was selected and why (intent reasoning from the classifier).
 - Source panel shows which knowledge chunks were retrieved and cited, with authority level, review status, and source URLs.
+Sources without a verifiable URL are suppressed — the panel only appears when at least one cited source has a link.

 ## Tech stack